flower-platform/generator-jhipster-entity-replacer/README.md

 [Install JHipster](https://jhipster.github.io/installation.html), **the Yarn way!!** I.e. node, yarn, yo, jhipster.

 **Attention!**
-In the above link you will be instructed to the latest version of jhipster with the command `yarn global add generator-jhipster`, but we have to install specific version 4.14.5 by typing instead `yarn global add generator-jhipster@4.14.5` because of some problems with the latest version.
+In the above link you will be instructed to install the latest version of jhipster with the command `yarn global add generator-jhipster`.
+We must install specific version 4.14.5 by typing instead `yarn global add generator-jhipster@4.14.5`.
+There are some problems with the latest versions.

 ## Install Gulp (globally)